chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ### Scripts called to prepare and load data.

-The following helper scripts are called in other scripts to cleanly prepare and load data and do not need to be run separately.
+The following helper scripts are called in other scripts to more cleanly prepare and load data.
+These files do not need to be separately and are typically called in other programs.

  [1] `data_preparation_bootstrap_estimation_tracts_w_time_trends.R`
  [2] `data_preparation_bootstrap_estimation_tracts.R`